Slovenian Catholic Girl Guides and Boy Scouts Association: Program and organisation

 The primary purpose of the Association is to contribute to the fully physical, mental, spiritual and social development of young people so that they could become people of strong character, responsible citizens and members of local, national and international communities.
 It has the status of an association of public interest in Slovenia on the field of education and has status of a national youth organization also.

-In addition to volunteers, the organization has some full-time employees (a secretary and professional workers).
-The offices in Ljubljana are in a long-term lease and Association signed long-term lease contract with the Slovenia Forest Service for a house in Kočevski rog officially (Environmental Scout Centre Kočevski Rog).
-The local scout groups (called steg in Slovene) are a strong network in local communities, well organized and informed, supported by internet web pages or Facebook group sites.
-Association developed contacts with large range of target groups, and at the same time a great support apparatus of volunteers across Slovenia.
+In addition to volunteers, the organization has a few full-time employees (including a secretary and professional workers).
+The offices in Ljubljana are under a long-term lease and Association signed long-term lease contract with the Slovenia Forest Service for a house in Kočevski rog, officially known as the Environmental Scout Centre Kočevski Rog.
+The local scout groups (called steg in Slovene) form a strong network in local communities, being well organized and informed, supported by internet web pages and Facebook group sites.
+The Association has developed contacts with a large range of target groups, backed by a widespread support network of volunteers across Slovenia.